 - What do I do if I have concerns about care?

 - What are palliative care and supportive care?

 - Thinking about your future care

 Getting a second opinion means seeing a different doctor, possibly in a different hospital.
-For example, some people or their family may want a second opinion if they are concerned about the diagnosis or recommended treatment.
+For example, some people may want a second opinion if they are concerned about the diagnosis or recommended treatment.

 A second opinion is free on the NHS, or can be paid for privately.
-If you agree, a family member can ask for one on your behalf.
-You will need to ask your current doctor or GP for a referral for a second opinion.
+If you wish, your family can ask for one on your behalf.
+You will need to ask your current hospital doctor or GP for a referral for a second opinion.
 You don’t have a legal right to a second opinion, but doctors usually won’t refuse.

 ''If you don't understand something don't be afraid to say you don't.
 Don't be afraid to ask questions.
 I know I needed many questions answering as they would just race through my mind and I wouldn't settle.’’

 Updated October 2021